-The EACD has launched an annual mentoring programme that offers talented junior and mid-career public relations and communication professionals a year-long mentoring relationship with selected senior EACD members.
+The EACD mentoring programme offers talented junior and mid-career public relations and communication professionals a year-long mentoring relationship with selected senior EACD members.

 During a twelve month-cycle, the programme aims to create trusted relationships between mentees and senior communication professionals and a rich exchange where both parties will benefit from each other’s experience and insight.